Margaret Satterthwaite ’99

 Deputy Director, Robert L. Bernstein Institute for Human Rights

-Sukti Dhital is a human rights lawyer with nearly eight years of frontline international law experience in the fields of economic and social rights.
-Previously, she was the executive director and co-founder of Nazdeek, a legal empowerment organization committed to bringing access to justice closer to marginalized communities in India.
-Nazdeek was awarded the inaugural Namati Justice Prize for its work in demanding dignified conditions for tea laborers in the northeastern state of Assam (India).
+Sukti Dhital is a human rights lawyer and the Deputy Director of the Bernstein Institute for Human Rights at NYU School of Law, a human rights centered dedicated to advancing legal empowerment and defending dissent through innovative research, education, and advocacy.
+She also serves as a Supervising Attorney with the Global Justice Clinic at NYU Law, where she oversees projects on legal empowerment and digital surveillance of human rights defenders.
+Previously, Dhital was the executive director and co-founder of Nazdeek, an award-winning legal empowerment organization committed to bringing access to justice closer to marginalized communities in India.
+She worked closely with affected communities and social movements to advance human rights through a community-driven approach, with a focus on indigenous and Dalit women.
 Prior to Nazdeek, Dhital was the director of the Reproductive Rights Unit at the Human Rights Law Network, India and assisted in securing landmark social and economic rights judgments including Laxmi Mandal v.
 Deen Dayal Harinagar Hospital & ORS, W.P.(C) 8853/2008, the first decision in the world to recognize maternal mortality as a human rights violation and to award constitutional damages.
 She has also worked at the American Civil Liberties Union’s Reproductive Freedom Project and as an appellate litigation associate at the firm of Bingham McCutchen LLP.
 Dhital received her BA from the University of Michigan and her JD from Northeastern University School of Law.
 She is a member of various networks including the International Socio-Economic Rights Project and a frequent speaker at institutions and conferences concerning issues of social and economic rights, gender equality, clinical legal education and legal empowerment.

 Bryan joined the Robert L. Bernstein Institute for Human Rights in September 2016.
 He previously worked at the Center for Pastoral Education at the Jewish Theological Seminary (JTS), assisting students and managing programs and events.
 Prior to JTS, Bryan served two years in the AmeriCorps program City Year, tutoring and organizing school beautification projects in underserved neighborhoods in Los Angeles.
 Bryan received his BA from UC Santa Cruz and is currently pursuing an MPA at NYU Wagner Graduate School of Public Service.